Last Updated on 10/01/2026

-When I talk about link-building, I’m referring to getting links from other relevant websites that point back to my pages.
+When I talk about link building, I’m referring to earning links from relevant websites that point back to my pages.

 For example, if Website A links to Website B, then Website B has successfully earned a backlink, and that’s the essence of link-building.